top of page

 Yuba County

-The gross value of Yuba County’s agricultural production for 2021 is $278,931,580 up approximately 29% from the 2020 value estimate of $215,152,000.
-The increase in value can be attributed to the increase in commodity prices for rice, walnuts, kiwi, prunes, livestock and almonds.
-Peaches and timber declined in value due to decreases in yield and price.
+The gross value of Yuba County’s agricultural production for 2022 is $246,441,480 down approximately 9% from the 2021 value estimate of $278,607,580.
+The decrease in value can be attributed to the decrease in commodity prices for walnuts alone.
+However, kiwi, prunes, livestock, and almonds also decreased in value due to increases in yield and price.
+Peaches, timber, and rice increased in value due to increases in yield and price.
+The overall value of Yuba County’s agricultural production remains strong with this year’s values only decreasing 9% in a year of unprecedented drought and low prices for walnuts.

-Higher prices for many crops benefited many producers in 2021, but fluctuating commodity prices continue to pose significant challenges for producers in the long run.
-The rank of the counties top two crops remained the same in 2021.
-Rice remained Yuba County’s top crop generating $100 million in gross value.
-At $55 million, walnuts remained second in rank.
-Prunes/Dried Plums take over third place amidst increasing values at $28 million.
-Livestock-All drops to number four at $25 million despite increasing in value from the previous year.
+Fluctuating commodity prices and adverse weather conditions continue to pose significant challenges for producers in the long run.
+Rice remained Yuba County's top crop generating $113 million in gross value.
+At $28 million, Prune/Dried Plum climbed to second in rank.
+Livestock-All takes over third place at $22 million.
+Walnuts drop to number four at $21 million amid historically low crop values from the previous year.

 Yuba County 2.jpg